thomasmikava/stafly/README.md

     // rest component...
 ```

-If you are saving complex and/or fast changing data in the store, sometimes you might not want to have up to date information for optimization purposes.
+If you are saving complex and/or fast changing data in the store, sometimes you might not want to have up-to-date information for optimization purposes.
 You can not only get data when needed, but also set data in the store when requested.
 For that, you can register setter on the store.